timberwoof/BGCollar4/readme.txt

 New in this Version
 =============
+New in This Version (Development)
+• when you select a menu item in brackets, the collar makes a burp sound
+• display character set has brackets
+• RLV menus have added blank buttons for better gouping of functions
+• Commands to change relay mode show up in alphanumeric display
+• Settings Punishments allows you to turn off zaps by objects
+• Where possible, added Settings, Main, Close commands to menus.
+• Threat levels that can be set depend on the prisoner class.
+The order of increasing danger is white, pink, red, green, orange, blue, black.

 New in this Version (2023-03-30)
 • Collar allows a Guard to setthe crime listed for the active asset number.
 To set a crime:
 Inmate: Settings: Set mood to OOC.
 Choose the character.
 Set mood to IC.